apache/www-site/content/foundation/preFAQ.md

 anyone and for free, from our Web sites and mirrors.
 We do not sell it; we give it away.
 Neither do we provide formal or commercial support for any of our packages.
+<br/><br/>

-    Also see the " [is it free](license-FAQ.html#IsItFree) " and following sections in our license FAQ as well as our [Apache software is free of cost](/free/) page.
+Also see the [is it free](license-FAQ.html#IsItFree) and following sections in our license FAQ and our [Apache software is free of cost](/free/) page.

 1. <a id="projects" name="projects"> **You have questions about other
 Apache projects.** </a>
-Use the project's website, or the [project directory](http://projects.apache.org/) to find the project's mailing list.
+Use the project's website, or find it through the [project directory](http://projects.apache.org/) to find the project's mailing list.
-Technical questions of any kind should be addressed to the appropriate project's mailing list, and not to any of the general e-mail addresses of the ASF.
+Address technical questions to the appropriate project's mailing list, and not to any of the general e-mail addresses of the ASF.